luisy-eng/luisy-eng.github.io/essays/swiss-army-knife.md

 _"What if we're so smart that we can do it alone?"_

 Seriously, this is really the mentality of some engineering students.

+Something 90% of the engineers in my classes hated was group projects and presentations.
+The idea of having to work with others and communicate was simply not desirable for most students.
+It doesn’t help that some genuinely struggle with social skills.

+I could probably tell a hundred stories of group project nightmares, from a member disappearing for five weeks, only to show up at the last moment with the excuse that his car broke down.
+When we asked why he didn't contact us or answer his phone, he just shrugged and said he forgot.

+Or the time someone promised to complete a critical part of the project, disappeared for weeks, and finally sent us something completely useless at the last minute, simply saying, _"I didn't have time."_

+Then there are the worst ones—the ones who refuse to communicate at all.
+You try to pick up your share, but they shut you down with, _"I did it all.
+Can you just write the report?
+I hate writing..."_

+These skills are difficult to teach in a normal educational setting, but I found an unlikely solution to this problem—partner dance.

 ## A Swiss Army Knife: Versatility and Functionality